nagmaparwin/project/README.md

 # project
-this is a basic project
+this is a basic project and
  the second project is to do list